DripEmail/drip-dot-net/README.md

 ## Known Issues

 	1. Async operations that return empty results do not report the correct StatusCode on the DripResponse.
+This causes the associated integration tests to fail.
 		a.
 ApplyTagToSubscriberAsync
 		b.
 RemoveTagFromSubscriberAsync
-		b.
+		c.
 CreateOrUpdateSubscribersAsync
+		d.
+TrackEventsAsync